Nevada-Bioinformatics-Center/EPSCoR-Microbiome-Pathway/docs/wiki.md

 The *Pipeline* is designed for flexibility and reproducibility across a range of computing environments.
 Configuration is managed through the `nextflow.config` file, which defines execution profiles, resource settings, and environment management (Conda, Docker, Singularity/Apptainer).
 This file also declares the command line parameters used by the pipeline along with the default values.

-### Execution Profiles
+### Setting Execution Profiles and Engines

+Before running the pipeline, the user must select an appropriate execution profile and environment engine to match their system and preferences.

+> [!NOTE]
+> The user must select the profile i.e., the executor, the engine, and the engine toggle as per their preference by using the `-profile` flag when launching the pipeline.

+> [!TIP]
+> This can be done using *','* to combine the options.
+> For example:
+> `-profile slurm,containers,singularity` (HPC with Singularity containers)
+> `-profile local,conda` (local with Conda)

+#### 1. Choose an Executor Profile

-The pipeline supports multiple execution profiles, which can be combined as needed.
+The pipeline supports two executor profiles:

-- **local**: For running on a local workstation with Conda environments.
+- **local**: For running on local workstation/computer.
-- **cluster**: For running on HPC systems with SLURM, using Conda environments.
+- **slurm**: For running on a high-performance computing (HPC) cluster with SLURM.

-- **containers**: For running with containerized environments (Docker, Singularity, or Apptainer).
+#### 2. Choose an Environment Engine

+The user must also specify how software dependencies are managed.
+There are two main options:

+- **conda**: Uses separate Conda environments for each process (recommended for local runs or as a backup when containers fail).
+- **containers**: Uses separate container images for reproducibility.

+When selecting `containers`, the user must choose a container engine toggle.
+There are three options:

+- **docker**: For Docker containers.
+- **singularity**: For Singularity containers (recommended for most HPCs).
+- **apptainer**: For Apptainer containers (alternative to Singularity).

+#### 3. Configuring SLURM for HPC

-You can specify one or more profiles at runtime using the `-profile` flag.
-For example, to run on an HPC cluster with Singularity containers:
+If the user plans to run the pipeline on an HPC cluster using SLURM, they may wish to customize SLURM-specific settings.

-### Environment Management
+To do this:

+- Navigate to the `conf/` directory and open the `cluster.config` file.
+- In `cluster.config` please adjust:
+  - `account`: User-specified SLURM account name.
+  - `queueSize`: Maximum number of jobs submitted to SLURM at once.
+  - `queue`: The SLURM queue/partition to use.
+  - `clusterOptions`: Additional SLURM options (e.g., partition, account)

 ## Additional Commands and Helpful Tips